fareezmir/banking-application/README.md

 3. **Build and run the project**:
     - Ensure that JavaFX is correctly set up in your environment.
     - Run the `BankApplication` class to start the application.

+## Future Improvements

+- **Enhanced Security**: Implement multi-factor authentication for both Managers and Customers.
+- **Expanded Features**: Introduce new features such as loan management and interest calculation.
+- **Improved UI/UX**: Refine the user interface for a more intuitive and responsive experience.

+---

+Thank you for checking out the Bank Application Project!
+Feel free to explore the code and suggest any improvements.